echosit/pomodoro-timer/README.md

 ## Features

 - Pause and start timer
+- Value of one Pomodoro can be edited with input
 - Timer resets after one Pomodoro
 - Tracks number of Pomodoros completed and total focus time